LucasHSKKK/LucasHSKKK/README.md

 - 💞️ I’m looking to collaborate on evry thing that i can learn
 - 📫 How to reach me
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: idk
+- ⚡ Fun fact: when i discovery, i will write here

 <!---
 LucasHSKKK/LucasHSKKK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.